MLH/mlh-policies/cheating-response.md

 # MLH Cheating Response Procedure

 The following is a guide of actions to be taken in the case of an accusation that a team cheated or otherwise violated the rules of competition.
-Violations of the Code of Conduct is handled under the [Incident Response Procedure](https://github.com/MLH/policies/blob/master/incident-response.md).
+Other violations related to the [Code of Conduct] (https://static.mlh.io/docs/mlh-code-of-conduct.pdf) is handled under the [Incident Response Procedure](https://github.com/MLH/policies/blob/master/incident-response.md).

 Accusations of cheating may include but are not limited to:

-- A team using somebody else’s code
+- A team replicating somebody else’s code without providing proper credit
 - A team misrepresenting the work they did
-- A team having too many team members
+- A team having more team members than the hackathon allows
-- A team using code that was written outside the event
+- A team using code that was written outside the event without proper documentation

 To determine the validity of cheating instances Major League Hacking defers to the rules adopted by the individual event.
 If the event did not adopt a unique set of rules, the default [MLH Hackathon Rules](https://github.com/MLH/hackathon-rules/blob/master/Rules.md) will be used.